 A few weeks ago I made a pot of chai for the 60-plus people I anticipated would come to a cooking class I was teaching that day.
 That’s a lot of chai, so I pulled out my largest cooking vessel, one that could easily house a small child.
 When it came time to brew the tea, I realized my recipe was more complicated than I remembered.
 It called for several different whole spices, which I didn’t have, and involved straining the entire thing through a sieve, a feat I wasn’t sure I could manage singlehandedly.
 I knew it was a good recipe, but I wondered if it could be good without requiring a special trip to the market or risking bodily harm from hot liquid.
-And so I set to simplifying it.
+And so I simplified it into an easy chai recipe.
 Initially for my own ease, ultimately for yours too.

 What Is Chai

 In India and other parts of Central Asia, chai is simply tea.
 In fact, the Hindi word chai translates literally to “tea”, which means all the years I was offering friends a cup of chai tea, I was actually saying, “would you like a cup of tea tea?”
 Here in the west, we’ve come to associate chai with an Indian preparation that is deeply spiced, milky, and pleasingly sweet, without being cloyingly so.
 You make it by steeping spices that can vary by region or household, but commonly include cinnamon, cardamom, ginger, and cloves.

 Benefits of Tea